-- Derivatives markets transact $10 trillion per day.
-This amount is 10,000 times bigger than Amazon customers buy each day
+- Derivatives' markets transact $15 trillion per day.
+This amount is 15,000 times bigger than Amazon customers buy each day

 - We plan to trade traditional assets in all major asset classes (no crypto)

-- Our edge is four new derivative instrument designs — providing users with high-demand risk control
+- Our edge is four new derivative instrument designs — providing users with reduced risk, lower costs, and instant clearing

-- Our target market is institutional market participants (same as the CME)
+- Our target market is very large institutional market participants

-- Current exchanges charge high fees (ours are 50 to 90% less)
+- Current exchanges charge high fees (we anticipate ours being 50 to 90% less)

 Because of the near monopolies in this industry, exchanges and clearing houses seem to be concerned only with extracting higher and higher fees from the trading community.

 The risk to investors can be great in the current system.
-Here is an article explaining how a trader with $77k in his account lost $9 million trading futures.
+Here is an article explaining how a trader with $77k in his account lost $9 million in one day trading futures.
 This is a huge problem in our industry.

 Demand Derivatives plans to provide much-needed competition in this industry.
-It expects to break through those near monopolies by offering better products (optimized instrument designs) at lower costs (fee savings of 50% to 90%) with reduced risk (user-selected risk levels) and greater precision (exact close-to-close exposure possible).
+It expects to break through those near monopolies by offering better products (optimized instrument designs) at lower costs (fee savings of 50% to 90%) with reduced risk (maximum loss levels) and greater precision (exact close-to-close exposure possible).

-We plan to accomplish this by launching a U.S.-regulated futures exchange and clearing house.
+We plan to accomplish this by launching a U.S.-regulated futures exchange and clearing house, for which we need to obtain approval from the Securities and Exchange Commission and the Commodity Futures Trading Commission.
 The key to its success will be four innovative instrument designs, fully collateralized positions, and blockchain clearing on six key underlying assets.